RidleyB/sen/content/_factions/blanchard-family.md

 <!--more-->

-While the Blanchard political family may be small in comparison to others, they make up for in wealth and influence, and their name is carried in other corners of Sen as well, Lucien having many cousins himself.
+While the Blanchard political family may be small in comparison to others, they make up for in wealth and influence, and their name is carried in other corners of Sen as well, Philippe having many cousins himself.
 The Blanchard name is synonymous with prestige and entertainment.

 ## Family Tree
-Lucien is a visionary known for his strategic thinking and ability to bring grand cultural projects to life.
+Philippe is a visionary known for his strategic thinking and ability to bring grand cultural projects to life.
 Sophie, his steadfast partner, complements him with her refined taste and keen eye for talent, ensuring that every Blanchard endeavor maintains the highest standards of excellence.
 Their children, Isabelle and Michel, have inherited their parents' dedication to the arts.

-{% include character-relation-table.html char="Lucien Blanchard" maxlevel=2 %}
+{% include character-relation-table.html char="Philippe Blanchard" maxlevel=2 %}

-Lucien Blanchard and his wife Sophie both exude a sophisticated blend of artistic passion and social influence; their family dynamic is one of deep mutual respect and a shared commitment to the arts and community.
+Philippe Blanchard and his wife Sophie both exude a sophisticated blend of artistic passion and social influence; their family dynamic is one of deep mutual respect and a shared commitment to the arts and community.

 Isabelle Santini, embodies the family's strategic prowess; her marriage to Paolo Santini, an influential figure in Sen's aristocractic community, further bolstered the Blanchards' empire.
 Isabelle and Paolo's union symbolizes the merging of two powerful legacies, amplifying the family's influence and reach.
 Their children, Riccardo and Lucille, are the future torchbearers of the Blanchard-Santini lineage, already showing promise in continuing the family's tradition of artistic patronage and community leadership.

-Michel Blanchard, the son of Lucien and Sophie, plays a crucial role in the family's endeavors, often taking on the operational aspects of their numerous ventures.
+Michel Blanchard, the son of Philippe and Sophie, plays a crucial role in the family's endeavors, often taking on the operational aspects of their numerous ventures.
 While he may not be as prominently in the spotlight as his sister Isabelle, Michel's contributions are invaluable.
 His keen business sense and dedication ensure the smooth running and financial stability of the family's projects, allowing the Blanchards to maintain their prestigious standing in Sen.

 ## History